fabr1z10/glib3/INSTALL.md

 ### ZLIB (required by PNG library)

 Go to https://www.zlib.net/ and download the source code.
-Unzip it, open a MS Visual Studio prompt and cd to the root folder of the unzipped file.
-Type the following:
+Unzip it, open a MS Visual Studio prompt with admin rights and type in the following:

-    mkdir build
+    md build
     cd build
     cmake ..
-    msbuild zlib.sln /p:Configuration=Release
+    msbuild INSTALL.vcxproj /p:Configuration=Release

-If everything goes well, you should have a `Release` folder inside the `Build` folder containing the binary files.
-Now copy `zlib.lib` and `zlibstatic.lib` into `{VC Root}\lib\x64`, and copy `zlib.dll` into `c:\windows\system32`.
-Also, copy the header file `zlib.h` and `build\zconf.h` in `{VC Root}\include`.
+This should build and install the library in a proper location (should be in `c:\Program Files (x86)\zlib` or the like).

 ### PNG